Kant’s Transcendental Arguments

 Béatrice Longuenesse (1998), in her interpretation of the Metaphysical Deduction, takes up this challenge.
 In her view, the faculty at issue in the production and use of concepts, the understanding, is the power to judge (Vermögen zu Urteilen), which is ultimately a disposition or a conatus to make judgments and to shape how we are affected so that we can make them (Longuenesse 1998: 208, 394).
 The logical forms of judgment are in essence the forms of combination of concepts in judgments.
 One such form is the categorical, which is the form of subject-predicate judgments; another is the hypothetical, the form of conditional judgments.
 Kant contends that the logical form of a judgment is what makes it capable of truth or falsity, for by means of such a form a judgment can constitute a relation of a subject’s representations to an objective feature of reality (Longuenesse 2000, 93–4).
 For instance, by its categorical form, the judgment ‘the boat is moving’ can constitute the relation of my representations of a boat and of motion to an objectively existing boat in motion, and as a result this judgment can be true or false.

 One role of the logical forms of judgment is in the process of analysis, by which the objects we intuit are subsumed under concepts.
-What results from this process is a judgment that expresses what Kant calls an analytic unity — paradigmatically, the unity in the subsumption of several intuited objects under a single concept.
+What results from this process is a judgment that expresses what Kant calls an analytic unity – paradigmatically, the unity in the subsumption of several intuited objects under a single concept.
 But a logical form of judgment can also function in a different role: in the synthesis of a manifold of an intuition.
 The result in this case is a synthetic unity, the unity of a synthesized multiplicity of representations in a single intuition.
 The understanding, as the power to judge, functions in each of these two roles; “the same function that gives unity to concepts in judgment, also gives unity to the mere synthesis of representations in intuition” (A79/B104–5).
-In its synthetic role, a form of judgment is transformed into a category:
+In its synthetic role, the understanding adds content to the forms of judgment:

 The same understanding, and indeed by means of the very same actions through which it brings the logical form of judgment into concepts by means of the analytical unity, also brings a transcendental content into its representations by means of the synthetic unity of the manifold in intuition in general.
 (A79/B105)

-The transcendental content added in this process to the logical forms of judgment is a feature of intuition — in particular, of the forms of intuition, space and time — that is called upon when the power to judge sets out to unify a manifold of intuition (B128–9).
-The categories — more precisely, the versions of the categories that are schematized for our way of cognizing (A137/B176ff) — are thus generated from the forms of judgment in the process of synthesizing intuitions by the addition of this spatial and temporal content.
-For example, generated from the categorical form of judgment by the addition of this content is the category of substance, and generated from the hypothetical form of judgment in this way is the category of cause.
+The addition of such transcendental content turns the form of judgment into a category.
+This content is a feature of the forms of intuition, space and time, which are called upon when the power to judge sets out to unify a manifold of intuition (B128–9).
+The categories – more precisely, the versions of the categories that are schematized for our way of cognizing (A137/B176ff) – are thus generated from the forms of judgment in the process of synthesizing intuitions by the addition of spatial and temporal content.
+For example, generated from the categorical form of judgment by the addition of such content is the category of substance, and generated from the hypothetical form of judgment in this way is the category of cause.
 (For beings possessing the power of understanding but with different forms of intuition, the categories would be schematized differently from ours.)

 In §20 Kant, draws a conclusion from the considerations he has so far advanced: “Consequently, the manifold in a given intuition is necessarily subject to the categories” (B143).
 One might think that this is precisely what Kant intended to establish in the Transcendental Deduction, and thus that the argument is brought to an end in §20.
 However, in §21 he indicates that the Deduction is not yet complete: “Thus in the above proposition a beginning is made of a deduction of the pure concepts of understanding” (B144).
 Kant goes on to explain: